ON THIS PAGE: You will learn about the different types of treatments doctors use to treat people with kidney cancer. Use the menu to see other pages.

 If the cancer has spread, it is a good idea to talk with doctors who have experience in treating it.
 Doctors can have different opinions about the best standard treatment plan.
 Clinical trials might also be an option.
 Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.

-Currently, the most effective treatment for metastatic kidney cancer is targeted therapy that slows or prevents tumor growth and blood vessel formation.
+Currently, the most effective treatment for metastatic kidney cancer is immunotherapy combinations that activate the immune system to attack cancer cells.
 These drugs have been shown to lengthen life when compared with standard treatment.
 Palliative care is also important to help relieve symptoms and side effects.

 For most people, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
 You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.